lngooo/LGL-DynT4-Dev/README.md

 # LGL-DynT4-Dev

-LGL-DynT4-Dev is the development repository for **LGL-DynT4**, a multi-modal benchmark for semantic clone detection with aligned source code, LLVM IR, and dynamic traces.
+LGL-DynT4-Dev is the development repository for **LGL-DynT4: A Multi-Modal Benchmark with Aligned Dynamic Traces for Semantic Clone Detection**.

 This repository is intended for development, reconstruction, auditing, and experiments.
 For the dataset release oriented toward direct use, please visit: